josephDorsey/google-homepage/README.md

 1. How to space out the buttons on the top on bottom rows to their own grid areas
 2. Add the app drawer and profile photo emoji
 3. How to bring the google logo and middle-content div to the center of the page

+# 1/21/2021 Update 4

+Fixed a lot in this update.
+I learned how to space out the buttons on the top and bottoms rows and to their own areas.
+I added the app drawer and profile picture to the links above.
+I also centered the google logo & searchbar  (or so I hope) to the center of the page.

+There are a few things I would like to fix but that's perfectionism and I should be happy with how this has turned out so far!
+I feel like I really learned a lot about this project and I am looking forward to the next ones.